Stay Longer, Stay Remoter: Southern Tanzania Safari

 November is Ruaha’s hottest month.
 And in any given year, there’s a possibility that the Wet Season’s rains can begin uncharacteristically early, covering the park with thick vegetation.
 On the other hand, November is a great time to visit because of the “impala drop.”
 With the arrival of newborn antelopes, you are very likely to see a kill!
 Miles Nolting visited Ruaha in November and had some spectacular sightings, including this one:

 A dramatic scene unfolded while Miles Nolting was on a game drive during his November visit to Ruaha.
 During a game drive near Jabali Ridge, Miles’ guide spotted a lion dozing off at the foot of a baobab tree.
 Driving closer, the group also spotted a fresh impala carcass on a branch, and further up the tree, a leopard!
-After visiting 9 countries over 4 trips in 2019, Miles undoubtedly believes this was his single best wildlife sighting!
+After visiting 9 countries over 4 trips, Miles undoubtedly believes this was his single best wildlife sighting!

 Activities in Ruaha